• Twitter

 • Agree committee terms of reference and membership.

-• Establish a register of Governors business interests.
+• Establish and maintain a register of Governors business interests.

 • Ensure Governors information on the Get Information About Schools (GIAS) register and the school website is up to date and compliant with current requirements.